 In the case of their trekking poles, here’s what you get:

 - Construction.
-The carbon fiber pole shafts were developed and are made in the U.S.A., then poles are assembled by CNOC in their Oregon shop.
+The carbon fiber pole shafts were developed and are made in the U.S.A., then poles are assembled in Oregon.

 - Design.
 All parts are replaceable (including the carbide tips that can be screwed on and off without tools).